 Team up with local organisations to increase biodiversity and reduce emissions.

 Thame Green Living is a group of local volunteers who have created an impressive Green Living Plan (GLP) for our town - adopted by the Town Council.
-Organisations can adopt or sponsor part of the GLP for COP 26.
+Organisations can adopt or sponsor part of the GLP as a COP commitment.
 Get in touch, they will be happy to help!

 The Low Carbon Hub offers a variety of practical support and advice that will enable you to create achievable COP commitments, including free energy audits for small to medium enterprises.